23 May 1706

 The Duke makes his move.

-In spite of all of these personal calamities, Marlborough kept his head and retained control of the battle. he saw that the furious cavalry battle that had been rumbling during the afternoon was almost decided, but not quite.
-Guiscard, who had committed his last line of cavalry and had no infantry battalions on the right to rally behind (these he all sent to get chewed up at Taviers, remember?), was getting really close to the edge.
+In spite of all of these personal calamities, Marlborough kept his head and retained control of the battle.
+He saw that the furious cavalry battle that had been see-sawing back and forth during the afternoon was almost decided, but not quite.
+Guiscard, who had committed his last line of cavalry, was getting really close to the edge.
 Both Ouwerkerk and Marlborough could feel it.
 Now was the time to pull draw from the right flank and keep the pressure on.
 Marlborough sent to Tilly to bring down his two cavalry brigades (Dompre and Oyen, 6,600 troopers) on the double.

 These two brigades, Dutch and Hanoverian, 39 fresh squadrons, used the rolling landscape on the Jandrenouille Plain to conceal their movement as their columns galloped behind the Allied infantry.
 If anyone on the Bourbon side noticed this, there was no record of it from them.
 Realistically, given the distance, the smoke, and all the other combat going on around the Petite Gheete, it would have been hard for anyone to have detected it, rolling hills or no. Chandler mentions a "re-entrant" corridor, a kind of shallow gully, that the Allied cavalry used to sneak by.
 But an examination of the topography doesn't reveal any such feature.
 However, it seems that none would have been needed.